It’s only when you have children yourself that you discover a new overwhelming mission in life: to be the best parent you can be.

 How much does it cost?

 Just as with life insurance, Children’s Cover is priced according to personal circumstances and needs.
 The premiums aren’t set in stone though.
 They are recalculated every year, based on the benefit amount you have chosen.
-If you’re interested in receiving a cost estimate, contact our Customer Service team on 1800 555 048.

 You have a variety of payment options, so you can choose the one most suited to your family’s needs.
 These include fortnightly, monthly or annual payment options, starting from the first premium date stated in the policy schedule we mentioned above.